 Cancellation of CORSIA carbon offset units

 Under CORSIA, aircraft operators must cancel carbon offset units at the end of each compliance period.
-By November 30 each year, the NEa will calculate and inform operators how many units they need to cancel.
+By 30 November in each year, the NEa calculates and informs operators how many units they need to cancel.
 The NEa will also calculate the total CO2 offsetting requirement for the 2024–2026 period and notify operators by November 2027.
 The legal rules for calculating offsetting requirements under CORSIA are set out in Implementing Regulation 2024/1879.

 The European Commission has not yet released the legal text that will specify which offset units EU-based aircraft operators may use to meet their emissions-offsetting requirements.
 Please use the following link to stay updated: Aviation emissions – detailed eligibility requirements for units to be used by EU-based airlines for offsetting.